 - Infectious period: variable

-C. diphtheriae has both toxigenic and non-toxigenic strains; toxigenic strains contain a prophage gene called tox, which encodes the diphtheria toxin, an exotoxin that inhibits protein synthesis by ADP-ribosylation and deactivation of EF-2
+C. diphtheriae has both toxigenic and nontoxigenic strains; toxigenic strains contain a beta-prophage gene (tox), which encodes for the exotoxin diphtheria toxin

-- Local effects of the toxin: destruction of the respiratory epithelium → inflammatory response →
+- Local effects of the toxin: destruction of the respiratory epithelium with a subsequent inflammatory response

 - Systemic effects of the toxin